grafana/agent/docs/flow/reference/components/prometheus.integrations.node_exporter.md

 ---- | ---- | ----------- | ------- | --------
 `url` | string | XML RPC endpoint for the supervisord collector. | `"http://localhost:9001/RPC2"` | no

-Setting SUPERVISORD_URL in the environment will override the default value.
+Setting SUPERVISORD_URL in the environment overrides the default value.
 An explicit value in the YAML config takes precedence over the environment variable.